-That is quite disappointing.
-During the testing, there have been only 7 total minutes of downtime – which is practically nothing.
+That is not ideal.
+During the testing, there have been only 7 total minutes of downtime - which is practically nothing.
 However, the overall performance has been rather weak.
 Response times, averaging at around 700 ms and numerous spikes a day, going up to the entire minute is anything but good.
 This is a serious concern which needs to be addressed as soon as possible.

 Anti-Theft Protection Evaluation